Travel guide

 How dual SIM works line by line

-When you activate both lines, your phone lets you assign roles to each.
-Understanding this distribution is what prevents billing and coverage surprises:
+When you activate both lines, your phone lets you assign a role to each one.
+Understanding this division is what prevents bill surprises and coverage drops in the middle of your trip:

-• Primary line: usually your physical SIM, with your number, for calls and SMS.
+• Primary line: usually your physical SIM, with your number, for calls and texts.

-• Data line: the travel eSIM, which handles browsing without roaming.
+• Data line: the travel eSIM, which handles all data without roaming.

-• Roaming data: disable roaming on your Spanish SIM to avoid extra charges; leave data only on the eSIM.
+• Data roaming: deactivated on your Spanish SIM to avoid extra charges; data is only on the eSIM.

 How to set up dual SIM on iPhone

-On iPhone (from XS and later models) the process is straightforward.
-Once the eSIM is installed, you go to Settings > Mobile Data and decide which line uses what.
-It is recommended for travel to set the eSIM as the data line and leave your Spanish SIM for calls.
+On iPhone (XS and later models), the process is straightforward.
+Once the eSIM is installed, you go to Settings > Cellular Data and decide which line does what.
+When traveling, it is recommended to set the eSIM as the data line and leave your Spanish SIM only for calls:

-1. Install the eSIM by scanning the QR (Settings > Mobile Data > Add eSIM).
+1. Install the eSIM by scanning the QR code (Settings > Cellular Data > Add eSIM).
+Do this with Wi-Fi before leaving home, not at the destination airport with expensive data involved.

-2. Under "Mobile Data," choose the travel eSIM as the data line.
+2. Under "Cellular Data," choose the travel eSIM as the default data line.

-3. Disable "Allow Mobile Data Switching" so it doesn't switch to your Spanish SIM.
+3. Deactivate "Allow Cellular Data Switching" so your phone doesn't switch to your Spanish SIM and rack up roaming charges without warning.

-4. Leave your Spanish number as the default line for calls and SMS.
+4. Keep your Spanish number as the default line for calls and texts, and activate "Call Switching" if you want to be able to answer with either line.

 eSIM y SIM física a la vez: guía de la doble SIM en viajes